willierushrush/willierushrush.github.io/_posts/2021-04-10-a-geometric-proof-of-koebe-quarter.md

   - Complex Analysis
 ---

 The famous Koebe one-quarter theorem gives a sharp bound on the size of the image of univalent functions locally.
 The standard proof of this theorem which can be found in most complex analysis books (e.g. Rudin<sup>[1](#fn1)</sup> chapter 14) relies on the area theorem and s rather unnatural conformal change of variables.
-I found a rather interesting proof which relies on covering spaces and conformal moduli.
-This can be found in the book of Hubbard<sup>[2](#fn2)</sup>.
+I found another proof of the theorem from the book of Hubbard<sup>[2](#fn2)</sup> which is, in my opinion, more fascinating and geometric, relying on covering spaces and conformal moduli.
+This can be found .

 Let's denote the open disk centered at $a \in \mathbb{C}$ of radius $r>0$ by $\mathbb{D}(a,r)$.
 The unit disk will be especially denoted by $\mathbb{D}$.
 We'd also denote the round annulus $\\\{ r < \vert z \vert < R \\\}$ as $\mathbb{A}(r,R)$.